01 of 07

 Close to the canal and just southeast of Parliament Hill, Canada's National Arts Centre is the city's premier performing arts venue, home to festivals, French- and English-speaking theater companies, classical music, and dance.Continue to 3 of 7 below.

 You'll find several hives of noteworthy dining in Ottawa, with the ByWard Market neighborhood leading the way when it comes to critically acclaimed, see-and-be-seen dining.
 Other good bets include the Bank Street Gay Village, the trendy stretch of eateries a few blocks east of the Village on Elgin Street, the lively Glebe area, and Westboro Village.

 In the Gay Village, the '50s-inspired Bramasole Diner is a reliable bet for hearty breakfast, burgers, shakes, and similar short-order fare.
-Check out The Buzz for tasty international food, a very good brunch, and swish cocktails - it's one of the sexier eateries in the neighborhood.
 The nearby Whalesbone Oyster House is one of the top seafood restaurants in town, known for its commitment to sustainable fish.

 Coffeehouses abound in Ottawa, including several outposts of the excellent regional chain Bridgehead Coffee, which uses high-quality, fair-trade beans and serves good food, too.
 The Bank Street location in the Gay Village is enormously popular (and hoists the old rainbow flag proudly).
 You'll find other Bridgehead cafes around the city, from downtown to Westboro.